-is the Company Secretary of the ISA and vice chairman.
+is the Chair of ISA and Company Secretary.
 He has been on the Board of the ISA for the past couple of years and also facilitates the Dublin Support Group.
 David has a stammer since he was a child and works as a civil servant in Dublin.

 is a person who stammers and is a director of the Irish Stammering Association.
 He is an active member of the stammering communities in both Britain and Ireland and has a particular focus on improving services for young adults who stammer, as he feels that this is the time of life where stammering poses the greatest challenge.

 has been a board member of the ISA since April 2014.
 Triona is a registered Psychologist with the Psychological Society of Ireland and currently works with the HSE National Counselling Service providing psychological therapies and interventions.
 Triona conducted research focusing on the psychological aspects of stammering as part of her doctoral degree in counselling psychology at Trinity College Dublin.
 While acknowledging that the experience of stammering is very unique to each individual, Triona believes that the key to coping with stammering is self-acceptance, self-compassion and openness as a person who stammers rather than chasing a goal of fluent speech.
 Triona has presented on topics relating to the psychological impact of stammering at a number of ISA conference days.
 Triona’s responsibilities on the board include implementation of the ISA child protection policy and the ISA equality policy.
 Triona also has responsibility for the management of the membership database and ensuring that it is compliant with the ISA data protection policy.